 What is asbestosis?

 Asbestosis is a chronic lung condition that results in shortness of breath.
 The condition is incurable, but treatment is available to help manage the symptoms.
-Asbestosis is caused by prolonged exposure to asbestos.
+Asbestosis can be caused by prolonged exposure to asbestos.

 How common is asbestosis?

-It is difficult to estimate the exact number of people who are affected by asbestosis.
-This is due to the fact that many people with the condition mistake their symptoms of breathlessness as a natural consequence of ageing and do not report their symptoms.
+It is difficult to estimate the exact number of people who are affected by asbestosis since many people with the condition mistake their breathlessness as a natural consequence of ageing and do not report their symptoms.

 The health risks of asbestos